orecht/torahwaypodcast/notes.md

 AWS free tier. opened on 20/12/2016.
 WIll expire 12 months later.

+http://torahwaypodcast.org.uk/home/parsehtml is called every 15 min by a AWS lambda function

 # Operations
 * Feed is at http://torahwaypodcast.org.uk/home/rss2 (default document for http://torahwaypodcast.org.uk/)
 * parsing is processed when http://torahwaypodcast.org.uk/home/parsehtml is called.